Roadway maintenance & equipment

 Asphalt used for repairs in winter months is recycled from City projects conducted in the summer, spring and fall months.
-Winter repairs take place from November 1 until April 1.
-Crews will work an evening shift until 12 a.m.
+Repairs take place from November 1 until April 1.

 We produce our own hot mix asphalt using an Ashton asphalt recycler which heats up old asphalt rejuvenating it to a usable state again.

 Road shoulders are inspected and repaired if warranted.

 Gravel lanes and roads are graded and dust controlled once a year in the spring, additional services are performed if warranted.

 All ditches are inspected and repaired if warranted.
 We have a detailed GPS based ditch inventory and City Council has adopted a policy dealing with ditches that have been filled in.

 Based on the prioritization method outlined in the Pedestrian and Bicycle Master Plan, new sidewalks are constructed throughout the spring, summer, and fall months.

 All sidewalks are inspected in the spring and repaired as needed.